aflueckiger/KED2021/lectures.md

 ## Week 11: NLP with Python II + Working Session

 In today's session, we continue our deep dive into NLP with Python.
-It is the last piece in our puzzle.
+It is the last piece of our puzzle.
 During this course, you have learned about the entire workflow, from assembling datasets of documents to analyze their content and visualize your findings.
-As soon as you have a structured text collection along with basic meta data (e.g., publication date), you can take numerous perspectives to look at your data.
-At this stage, it is time for the kick-off of the mini-projects allowing you to work with your data of interest.
+As soon as you have a structured text collection along with basic metadata (e.g., publication date), you can take numerous perspectives to look at your data.
+At this stage, it is time to kick-off the mini-projects allowing you to work with your data of interest.

 <!--